RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 ## Installing R and RStudio

-Most users of R use it from within another free piece of software called RStudio.
+Many users of R use it from within another free piece of software called RStudio.
 RStudio is a powerful and productive user interface for R. It’s free and open source, and works great on Windows, Mac, and Linux.

 Our first task, therefore, is to install R and RStudio.